Christian Democratic Party (Bolivia)

-The Christian Democratic Party (Partido Demócrata Cristiano, PDC) is a Christian-democratic political party in Bolivia.
+The Christian Democratic Party (Partido Demócrata Cristiano, PDC) is a Christian democratic political party in Bolivia.

+History

 Founded on 6 February 1954 as the Social Christian Party (Partido Social Cristiano, PSC), it assumed its present name at a party congress in November 1964.
-Its intellectual foundations were study centres of the Church's social doctrine, the Bolivian Catholic Action and “Integral Humanism” (a centre for the study of the philosophy of Jacques Maritain).
-It remains a conventionally “tercerista” Party, calling for a “third way” between capitalism and socialism – a way that would be more humane and truly democratic than either competing social-political system.
+Its intellectual foundations were study centres of the Church's social doctrine, the Bolivian Catholic Action and "Integral Humanism" (a centre for the study of the philosophy of Jacques Maritain).
+It remains a conventionally "tercerista" Party, calling for a third way between capitalism and socialism – a way that would be more humane and truly democratic than either competing sociopolitical system.
 Founded by Remo Di Natale, Benjamín Miguel Harb, Javier Caballero, and Emanuel Andrade.